TURTLE: A C library for an optimistic stepping through a topography: Balancing speed and accuracy

 We scrutinize the parameters of the stepping algorithm.
-The rock depth for the three views are computed for various parameter values using the \ics{turtle_stepper_step} function.
-The track position is incremented step by step as it would be in a HEPMC.
-The absolute value of the difference, $|\Delta d|$, w.r.t. the \emph{reference} result is taken as an estimate of the overrunning error on the rock depth, $d$.
+The rock depth for the two views are computed for various parameter values using the \ics{turtle_stepper_step} function.
+The track position is incremented step by step as it would be in a MC.
+The absolute value of the difference, $|\Delta d|$, w.r.t.~the \emph{reference} result is taken as an estimate of the overrunning error on the rock depth, $d$.
 As a figure of merit we consider how the mean error varies as function of the mean CPU time, averaging over all lines of sight of a same view.
-Figure~\ref{fig:tuning} illustrates how these criteria evolve when modifying the tuning parameters, one by one.
-Figure~\ref{fig:tuning} corresponds to the CDC view, but similar results are obtained for the two other views.
-In the three cases, the following set of parameters yields a good compromise between speed and accuracy: $\alpha = 40\,\%$, $s_\mathrm{min} = 1\,\mathrm{cm}$ and $r_\mathrm{LLA} = 1\,\mathrm{m}$, as can be seen on figure~\ref{fig:tuning}.
-These parameters are located close to an inflection point.
-Reducing them below the selected value results in large cpu increase for little accuracy gain.
-For these parameter values, it is also cross-checked that interpolating the steps positions, rather than incrementing them, does not significantly reduce the error.
+Using this figure of merit, the following set of parameters has been selected: $\alpha = 40\,\%$, $s_\mathrm{min} = 1\,\mathrm{cm}$ and $r_\mathrm{LLA} = 1\,\mathrm{m}$, since it yields a good compromise between speed and accuracy for the two views.
+Figure~\ref{fig:tuning} shows how the performances evolve when modifying the tuning parameters, one by one, around the selected values.
+Figure~\ref{fig:tuning} corresponds to the CDC view, but similar results are obtained for Ulastai one.
+The selected parameters are located close to a break point.
+Reducing them below the selected value results in large CPU increase for little accuracy gain.
+For the selected parameter values, it is also cross-checked that computing the steps positions from equation~\ref{eq:line}, rather than incrementing them, does not significantly reduce the error.